rollerworks/PasswordStrengthValidator/README.md

 ## Requirements

 You need at least PHP 5.6 or PHP 7.0, mbstring is recommended but not required.
-For the provided blacklist providers you may need SQLite3 or PDO compatible driver.

 ## Basic Usage